Conformity: How Important Is It to YOU to Fit In?

 When Dr. Solomon Asch designed his experiment to measure conformity, he genuinely believed most test subjects in his experiments would not conform.
 Asch was very surprised when such a large number of test subjects did in fact conform.

-The well-known Solomon Asch Experiments exploring conformity consistently determined that 32% of test subjects wanted to conform most of the time and fit in with the people around them, and they did not want to be seen as ‘boat rockers,’ or to stand out at all.
+The well-known Solomon Asch Experiments exploring conformity consistently determined that 32% of test subjects wanted to conform most of the time and to fit in with the people around them.
+They did not want to be seen as ‘boat rockers,’ or to stand out at all.
 While 32% is not a huge number of people, it is nearly one third of a large group, and that still makes it a notable amount, though not a majority.

 The Asch Experiments also showed that 5% of the test subjects always went along with the crowd.